LambdaTest/documentation/docs/hyperexecute-yaml-faqs.md

 ***

+#### 14. Will my YAML parameters overwrite properties in my XML configuration?

+No, your XML configurations are not overwritten by YAML parameters.

+***

 For more information on the HyperExecute YAML file, visit this [page](/support/docs/deep-dive-into-hyperexecute-yaml/).

 >If you have more questions, then just give us a <span className="doc__lt" onClick={() => window.openLTChatWidget()}>shout</span> and we will answer them for you.